UCSD-PL/veridrone/_posts/2015-07-17-fall-at-bounds.markdown

 when the monitor issued a throttle that it intended to result in zero vertical acceleration (countering gravity), it actually issued an throttle resulting in a very negative vertical acceleration (much less than gravity).
-The result was a crash and a very interesting lesson in cyber-physical system verification.
+The result was a crash and a very interesting lesson in practical cyber-physical system verification.

 [^1]: In fact, we assume that the attitude controller achieves the input attitude instantaneously.
 This is a standard assumption made by control theorists if the attitude dynamics are significantly faster than velocity and position dynamics.